USS West Lianga: Design and construction

-When all remaining post-launch work on West Lianga was completed and she was delivered on 4 May, 67 working days after her keel laying, it was another world record for ocean-going vessels.
+When all remaining post-launch work on West Lianga was completed and she was delivered on 4 May, 67 working days after her keel laying, it was another world record for ocean-going ships.
 By 1920, West Lianga still counted as the third-fastest delivery, behind two ships that were over one-third smaller than West Lianga.
 Shipbuilder Skinner & Eddy received a $71,600 bonus ($ million today) for completing West Lianga early.